0xmzn/OSC22-Linux-Workshop/session-3/README.md

 A userID is a positive integer assigned to the user to identify it.
 Root will have the userID 0.
-After that will be system users that are assosciated with services or programs, numbered from 1 up to 999, real user accounts start from the UID 1000.
+After that will be system users that are associated with services or programs, numbered from 1 up to 999, real user accounts start from the UID 1000.

 - UID 0 - Root user